 More difficult were the dark nights, where after playing Scrabble with my wife (something I haven’t done in years), and trying to read Graham Greene and Robert Caro by flashlight, my eyes became bleary, and I unwillingly began to fall asleep about 8:30.
 Also, we had to live with the oppressive smell of toilets that didn’t flush and refrigerators filled with rotting food.

 For someone like myself who needs to write, my lack of a portable computer prevented me from doing anything more then taking notes in long hand about my experience.
 Also, the dark night streets devoid of open shops and lights could feel ominous, as well as turning me melancholic.
-I felt like I was living in some lost world of shadows and silhouettes where we were all groping about in the dark utterly isolated from each other.

 It’s likely none of what I describe sounds apocalyptic to people in countries used to living through wars, revolutions, and earthquakes.
 Many of them would probably treat the storm as a minor calamity, not a catastrophe.

 Our sense of crisis, however, is intensified by the fact that American media love weather events.
 It allows them to fix their cameras on vivid images of trees falling, demolished cars and houses, the wind howling, subways, streets and shops flooded, and local radio carrying a barrage of human interest stories where ordinary people painfully describe how they are dealing with the storm’s impact on their lives.
 For the media it’s always much simpler to deal with the sensate nature of a weather phenomenon, than to examine the more cerebral nature of political policy arguments.